Skip to content

 This is the GAAR risk I mentioned earlier.
 HMRC has become much more aggressive on offshore structures that lack substance.
 If you are running a Dubai agency with no staff and no real presence, you are a target.

-At Agency Founder Finance, we are ICAEW qualified accountants who work with agency founders on both sides of the equation.
+At Agency Founder Finance, we work exclusively with agency founders who work with agency founders on both sides of the equation.
 We help UK-based founders structure their international operations properly, so they do not fall foul of either UAE or UK rules.

 If you are unsure whether your Dubai structure passes the substance test, start by reviewing your ESR notification.
 If you have not filed one, you are already behind.